cocos/cocos-docs/en/ui-system/components/engine/ui-material.md

     ![dissolve](ui-material/dissolve.png)

-8. If the user wants to assign a `uniform` to a custom material, he can do so by getting the customMaterial on the 2D rendered component.
-Different interfaces are provided to handle different cases of operations, as shown in the following code: (using Sprite as an example) **(please be sure to read the annotations of the different interfaces!)**
+8. If the user wants to assign a `uniform` to a custom material, it can be done by getting the customMaterial on the 2D renderer component.
+Creator provides different interfaces for different cases, see the following example code for Sprite:

     ```ts
     let spriteComp = this.node.getComponent(Sprite);